harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference.md

 ### Security steps and scanner templates in STO

-The Step library includes a **Security** step for setting up scanners: open the step and configure the scan as a set of key/value pairs under **Settings**.
+The Step library includes a **Custom Scan** step for setting up scanners: open the step and configure the scan as a set of key/value pairs under **Settings**.

 Some scanners also have *scanner templates* with UIs that simplify the process of setting up a scanner.